Mitigating Data Absence in Federated Learning Using Privacy-Controllable Data Digests: Experimental Results

-We next explore the effect of {\bf weight combination} in the feature mixing method.
-Experiments are conducted with $SpD = 2$ for better guidance visualization.
+{\bf Mixing weights.} We next discuss the effect of weights in feature mixing.
+Experiments are conducted with $SpD = 2$ for better visualization.
 Figure~\ref{fig:weight} shows the guidance produced with weight pairs ranging from $(1,0)$ to $(0,1)$.
-For the mixing weights of $(1,0)$ or $(0,1)$, the produced guidance is equivalent to the result of $SpD = 1$, which is essentially the raw data after encoding and decoding (with some disturbance caused by the dimension reduction of ${\cal P}_d$).
-When the weights become balanced, namely $(0.5, 0.5)$, the produced guidance is distinct from either side of the raw data.
-As a result, such balanced mixing weights yield the best digest for privacy protection.
+For the weight pairs of $(1,0)$ or $(0,1)$, the guidance is equivalent to the result of $SpD = 1$.
+The digest is only protected by the information loss caused by the dimension reduction and the DP scheme.
+When the weights become balanced $(0.5, 0.5)$, the guidance is most distinct from either side.
+Such {\it balance weights yield the best digest protection}.

-{\bf Random vs. Within-class Mixing.} We investigate two possible mixing strategies: (1) mix random features, and (2) mix random features within each class (within-cls).
-Figure~\ref{fig:distrubance}(d) shows the average test accuracy.
-There is no significant difference between two mixing methods, but mixing within-cls could potentially cause more privacy leaks.
-Figure~\ref{fig:dist_byclass} shows the guidance produced by the within-cls mixing.
-The characters are visually recognizable.
-Although the guidance may not be recovered {\em w.r.t.} a certain identifiable raw data, data privacy is not preserved well.
-In contrast, random mixing produces much better digests in terms of data privacy protection.
+{\bf Mixing strategy.} We investigate two feature mixing strategies: (1) mixing random features regardless of classes (rand), and (2) mixing random features within each class (within-cls).
+Figure~\ref{fig:hyperparameters}(b) shows that no significant difference between the two strategies is found.
+However, randomly mixing could potentially achieve a higher protection level.
+Figure~\ref{fig:dist_byclass} shows the guidance produced by within-cls, where the characters are visually recognizable although the original raw data may not be recovered.
+It is again a trade-off: {\it the security protection of mixing across classes comes with a slight performance drop}.

-{\bf The Number of Clients.} We increase the number of clients from four to eight to investigate the impact of the number of clients on FedDig.
-We randomly select two clients to sequentially leave the training at iterations 100, 150, 200, and 250.
-Figure~\ref{fig:distrubance}(e) shows the result that the average accuracy has no large impact as the number of clients increases.
-It is because the FL performance in the cross-silo scenario is less dependent on the number of clients but rather more dependent on the percentage of absent samples in the Non-IID data distributions.
-Figure~\ref{fig:distrubance}(a) and Figure~\ref{fig:distrubance}(e) show that FedDig is robust and stable (low standard deviation) against the percentages of intermittent absent data during training and outperforms the baselines by a large margin.
-Nevertheless, there is no theoretical limit on the number of clients to FedDig.